Let's cut to the chase. Kids are expensive to raise.

-Whole life insurance is permanent and stays in effect, as long as the premium is paid, for the entire life of the insured.
+Whole life insurance is permanent and stays in effect, as long as the premium is paid, typically for the entire life of the insured.
 Term life insurance provides life insurance coverage for a specific period of time.
-At Ethos, we offer term lengths between 10 and 30 years and coverage options from $100,000 to $1.5 million, With term life insurance from Ethos, you will pay a fixed premium for the duration of the policy, meaning your rate will never increase during your term.
+At Ethos, we offer term lengths between 10 and 30 years and coverage options from $20,000 to $1.5 million, With the term life insurance available with Ethos, you will pay a fixed premium for the duration of the policy, meaning your rate will never increase during your initial term.

 How do you choose the best plan for your family’s needs?
 First, consider your current financial situation.
-For example, if you're a brand new parent you might want a 30-year term life policy that covers your child reaching adulthood.
+For example, if you're a brand new parent you might want a 30-year term life policy that provides coverage until your child reaches adulthood.
 If your kids are in college, you might only need a 10-year term to cover educational expenses and any other unexpected plans in case you pass before they finish school.

 As a new parent, a term life insurance policy may be the best option.
 Term life insurance can be up to 20X more affordable than a whole life policy.
 Plus, term life insurance provides coverage during the years you need it most and doesn't cost you money when you no longer need it.
 Of course, the best life insurance policy is the one that fits best with your situation and family needs.
 The premium rate that you pay could vary between the company and a variety of personal factors, such as age, health, and the amount of coverage you buy.